Eloy Pérez: Professional career

 While still attending high school in Rainier, Washington after moving there with his family, Pérez began boxing professionally under the management of Jim Douglas.
 He often fought in matches at the local Lucky Eagle Casino in Rochester; his first six-round bout took place the same weekend that he graduated high school.

 Pérez began fighting out of Salinas, California, with the Garcia Boxing camp.
-For the Floyd Mayweather vs. Shane Mosley card, he was the main sparring partner of Shane Mosley.
+For the Floyd Mayweather Jr. vs. Shane Mosley card, he was the main sparring partner of Shane Mosley.
 On September 12, 2009, Pérez won the WBO NABO super featherweight title by unanimous decision, beating the previously undefeated Dannie Williams in the tenth round at a match at the Playboy Mansion.
 In 2010, Pérez signed a five-year promotional deal with Golden Boy Promotions.
 In May 2010, Eloy beat contender Gilberto Sanchez-Leon by a ten round majority decision.

 In 2012, Pérez was set to compete against Adrien Broner as a challenger for the WBO world super featherweight title.
 As both were talented, undefeated boxers, there was speculation as to how the match would turn out, with William Holmes describing Pérez's history:

 "Eloy Perez, a California native, has yet to fight any fighters with a recognizable name.
 However, the record of his last five opponents comes out to 101-15-1.
 While Perez has yet to fight someone that the average boxing fan would have heard of, he has consistently fought competition with winning records, and Saturday may be his chance to shine.
 Perez has two draws on his record, but they came in 2007 and 2006 in short eight round affairs.
 Power is something Perez does not appear to have.
 Of his 23 victories, only 7 have come by KO or TKO, but he was able to finish his opponent in his last two victories."

 On February 25, 2012, Pérez was knocked out in the fourth round by Broner.
 After the fight, Pérez tested positive for cocaine.
 It was ultimately his final fight, as he never boxed professionally again.